Candela Technologies Logo

 1. The string 'usb 1-2.1.4' indicates that '2-1-4' is the USB-path of the adapter.
 Write this down.

-2. On your LANforge machine, select the iPhone in the Interop tab and tap the button labeled Batch-Modify.
+1. On your LANforge machine, select the iOS device in the Interop tab and click the button labeled Batch-Modify.

 1. In the Batch-Modify window, enter the Bluetooth Controller’s USB path (found from dmesg earlier).
 And click Apply to start the Bluetooth control process.

-1. On the iPhone, open the Bluetooth settings page and enable Bluetooth.
+1. On the device, open the Bluetooth settings page and enable Bluetooth.

-1. Keep watch on the iPhone's Bluetooth settings page and a connection prompt should appear.
-Select ‘Pair’ to pair the phone with your Bluetooth adapter.
+1. Keep watch on the device's Bluetooth settings page and a connection prompt should appear.
+Select ‘Pair’ to pair the device with your Bluetooth adapter.

-1. On the iPhone, open the Keyboard Accessibility settings and enable 'Full Keyboard Access'.
+1. On the device, open the Keyboard Accessibility settings and enable 'Full Keyboard Access'.

-1. Back in the LANForge Batch-Modify window, tap the Set BT Keybinds button.
-Allow 5-10 minutes for this command to run and do not interfere with the process by touching the screen or power-cycling the phone.
-Once this command is finished, the phone will return to the home screen and appear idle again.
+1. The device MUST be in the 'Full Keyboard Access' screen before running this step, see above.
+Back in the LANForge Batch-Modify window, tap the Set BT Keybinds button.
+Allow 5-10 minutes for this command to run and do not interfere with the process by touching the screen or power-cycling the device.
+Once this command is finished, the device will return to the home screen and appear idle again.

 Starting the LANforge App

-1. Set the values needed to connect the iPhone to LANforge: LANforge Manager IP and Resource ID (must be a Resource ID that's not in use).
-And if you wish to automatically connect the phone to a WiFi network, then enter the SSID and password.
+1. Set the values needed to connect the device to LANforge: LANforge Manager IP and Resource ID (must be a Resource ID that's not in use).
+And if you wish to automatically connect the device to a WiFi network, then enter the SSID and password.
 Click Apply when done populating fields.
 The app will restart and attempt to connect using the configured values.

-1. Wait for roughly a minute, and if this is your first time connecting the device to LANforge, you will need to accept the following authorization prompt.
-If you do not see this prompt appear, ensure that your configuration values are correct and that the device is connected to the correct network.
+1. Wait for roughly a minute.
+And if this is your first time connecting the device to LANforge, you will need to manually accept some authorization prompts.
+If you do not see these prompts appear, ensure that your configuration values are correct and that the device is connected to the correct network.
+After this, use the batch-modify window to Stop (wait for it to complete) and then Start the app again.

-1. Open the Resource Mgr tab and the iPhone should appear under the requested resource ID.
+1. Open the Resource Mgr tab and the iOS device should appear under the requested resource ID.

-1. Back in the Port Mgr tab, we can see the iPhone's ports, IP address, and MAC address.
+1. Back in the Port Mgr tab, we can see the iOS device's ports, IP address, and MAC address.

-1. Your iPhone should now be ready for use with LANforge testing.
+1. Your iOS device is now ready for use with LANforge testing.

 Known Limitations:

-1. Screen Mirroring iOS devices onto LANforge systems is not yet supported.
+2. Screen Mirroring iOS devices on Fedora-based LANforge systems is not yet supported.
+But screen mirroring on MacOS machines is supported.

-2. Automated installation and removal of the iOS Interop app through the Interop tab's Batch-Modify window is not yet supported.
+3. Automated installation and removal of the iOS InterOp app through the Interop tab's Batch-Modify window is not yet supported.

 Candela Technologies, 2417 Main Street, Suite 201, Ferndale, WA 98248, USA